charles-wpalmer/MessageApp/README.md

 This application will take a max 140 character string, and send it to a given phone number.
 Built Using:

 1. Symfony
 2. RabbitMQ
 3. Redis
 4. MySQL/Doctrine

+Found the challenge very fun, learning and getting to grips with a lot of new technology, mainly Symfony, RabbitMQ, ngrok and Twilio.

 ## Usage